-Asheville-Buncombe Technical Community College has served as the community’s premier technical educator for many years.
-Originally funded by a bond election, the institution was established on April 3, 1958 and began serving students September 1, 1959 as the Asheville-Buncombe Industrial Education Center.
+Asheville-Buncombe Technical Community College is one of 58 community colleges in the North Carolina Community College System and is dedicated to serving Buncombe and Madison counties.
+Originally funded by a bond election, the institution was established on April 3, 1958 as the Asheville Industrial Education Center and began serving students on September 1, 1959

-Following legislation creating the North Carolina System of Community Colleges that was enacted in 1963 by the General Assembly, the name was changed on January 9, 1964 to Asheville-Buncombe Technical Institute.
+The name was changed to Asheville-Buncombe Technical Institute on January 9, 1964, after the N.C.
+General Assembly approved legislation creating the N.C.
+Community College System.
 This legislation enabled the College to confer the Associate in Applied Science degree for the first time at graduation ceremonies in August 1964.

 The Board of Trustees approved a third name change to Asheville-Buncombe Technical College on August 6, 1979.
-A final name change occurred November 2, 1987 when the Board of Trustees approved Asheville-Buncombe Technical Community College, an action that became official when endorsed by the Buncombe County Commissioners on November 3, 1987.
+A final name change occurred November 2, 1987, when the Board of Trustees approved Asheville-Buncombe Technical Community College, an action that became official when endorsed by the Buncombe County Commission on November 3, 1987.

 In October 1988, the College received approval to offer associate degree programs.
 In September 1989, the College enrolled its first class for the Associate in Science degree.
 The Associate in Arts degree was first offered during summer quarter 1990-91.